SuperOfficeDocs/superoffice-docs/user-guide/en/howto/sorting-lists.md

 ## Simple sorting

 Click once on a column heading to sort the list by this column in ascending order.
 Click once more to sort in descending order.
-See also [Grouping lists][1].

 ## What would you like to do now?

+* [Groupe lists][1]
 * [Use filters in the section tabs][2]
 * [Change the rank of contacts][5]
 * [Adjust column widths][3]